Phoenix Family and Medical Leave Act (FMLA) Lawyer

 The Foster Group can help you understand the rights that are given to you under the Family and Medical Leave Act as an employee.
 If you believe that you qualify for FMLA and that your requests were denied, our Phoenix Family and Medical Leave Act attorneys can help you get to the bottom of it and get your leave approved or get you the compensation that is due to you.
-Schedule your free initial consultation now.
+Schedule your confidential initial consultation now.

 What is the Family and Medical Leave Act?

 The Family and Medical Leave Act (FMLA) is a federal act that protects your right to take leave due to personal or family medical reasons.
 These protections were enacted in 1993 and have protected the American people’s rights to take leave to take care of themselves or their families while continuing to maintain their employment.

 FMLA states that an employee is eligible to take unpaid leave, while still maintaining their health insurance coverage.

 Under this act an employee can take leave for:

 - Up to 12 weeks of unpaid leave for

 - the birth of their child, within 1 year of birth